reedacartwright/rbedrock/cran-comments.md

 There were NOTEs.

+ - Days since last update: 3
+  * This submission is a patch to correct issues identified by UBSAN and Valgrind checks.

  - "GNU make is a SystemRequirements."
    * This is listed as a system requirement because on some systems the CMake configuration of a dependent library creates a GNU make file.